 Sudden hearing loss usually occurs around age 50.
 More young people are also being affected by this problem.
 What is it?

 Sudden hearing loss is not always an emergency.
 About half of all cases resolve by themselves within 24 hours.
-If your symptoms persist for more than a day, you should consult an ENT specialist who can check your ears for illness or inflammation.
+To be on the safe side, you should consult an ENT specialist to begin treatment if required.

 What causes sudden hearing loss?

 Not even hearing experts are exactly sure what causes sudden hearing loss.
 Some believe an inner ear bleeding disorder leads to the hearing problem.
 Due to poor blood flow, the sensitive hair cells in the inner ear do not get enough oxygen and nutrients.
 The cells no longer function properly, and as a result, sounds are not transmitted from the ear to the brain.

 A number of factors are suspected to possibly cause sudden hearing loss: